-Example 1 Find the project by clicking Build [Project] on the Build menu or by exiting the Meridium APM Rules Editor and compiling the project via the Rules Library.
+EHint: You can compile the project by clicking Build [Project] on the Build menu or by exiting the Meridium APM Rules Editor and compiling the project via the Rules Library.

 - 5. Construct a URL to invoke the macro from the desired location.
 For example, you might want to:

 - Add a URL to a Home Page.

 - Add a URL to query results.

 - Create a link on an Associated Pages menu.